rdammkoehler/DockerKata/23_bypass_entrypoint.md

 ## Overview

-In this exercise we will create a docker image that has an entrypoint that runs `ls`, we will then run the image and bypass the `ENTRYPOINT` of the Dockerfile so we can run `sh`.
+In this exercise, we will create a docker image that has an entrypoint that runs `ls`, we will then run the image and bypass the `ENTRYPOINT` of the Dockerfile so we can run `sh`.
 We will then exit the container and delete the image.

 ## Kata Steps